mozilla-l10n/firefox-l10n/cs/README.txt

-This directory contains Czech (cs) locale that is maintain by CZilla.cz team <info@czilla.cz>
+This directory contains Czech (cs) locale that is maintained by Pavel Franc <pfranc@mozilla.cz>

-Browser/mail/toolkit owner: Pavel Franc <franc@czilla.cz>